Lorenzo Tañada: Political career

-Later life and legacy
+Later life

 Tañada died in 1992, on the way to a hospital, at the age of 93.
 Days before his death, Tañada had already been undergoing kidney dialysis.
 He was survived by his wife, Expedita Ebarle-Tañada, nine children, including his son former Senator Wigberto Tañada, and some grandchildren, and including his grandson Erin Tañada.
-Tañada also is survived by his great grandchildren and great-great grandchildren.
+Tañada also is survived by his great-grandchildren and great-great-grandchildren.
 He is buried at Loyola Memorial Park.

+Legacy

 He received the Philippine Legion of Honor, highest rank of Chief Commander (CCLH) in 1988.
+Tañada was issued a stamp on the centennial of his birth in 1998 under the category of Great Filipinos.

-In his in hometown of Gumaca, Quezon, August 10 is celebrated every year as Lorenzo M. Tañada Day, a special non-working holiday.
+In his hometown of Gumaca, Quezon, August 10 is celebrated every year as Lorenzo M. Tañada Day, a special non-working holiday, with historical-themed festivities held usually near the marker of his birth and at the site of his bust at the Gumaca National High School outdoor area.
+A road 300 m long was named L. Tañada Street and is located near the presidential residence called the White House; the residential-cum-commercial road starts at Mimosa Dr. near the Filinvest Mimosa Leisure Estate, and is intersected right in the middle by Cardinal Santos Avenue until it reaches C.P.
+Garcia while directly facing Clark Development Corporation in Clark Freeport Zone, Pampanga.

 He was a 1988 The Outstanding Filipino (TOFIL) awardee for Freedom Advocacy.
 His son Wigberto Tañada also received a TOFIL award in 1999 for Government and Public Service.

 Tañada's name is inscribed on the Bantayog ng mga Bayani Wall of Remembrance, which recognizes heroes who fought against martial law in the Philippines under Ferdinand E. Marcos.

 There have been movements and calls, as well as bills have been filed in both senate and house of representatives in the 16th Philippine Congress, to rename Commonwealth avenue to Sen. Lorenzo Tañada avenue, to honor his legacy of Filipino nationalism and independence.
-Other calls have been made to rename Marcos Highway to Lorenzo Tañada Ave.; along with Shaw Blvd. to Jovito Salonga Blvd.; Taft Ave. to Jose Diokno Ave.; and Imelda Ave. to Sen. Geronima Pengson Ave.
+Other calls have been made to rename Marcos Highway to Lorenzo Tañada Ave.; along with Shaw Blvd. to Jovito Salonga Blvd.; Taft Ave. to José W. Diokno Ave.; and Imelda Ave. to Sen. Geronima Pengson Ave.
 De La Salle University put up a special museum called the Lorenzo M. Tañada Memorabilia Room as a permanent part of the campus.
 Visits require early appointments.
 They have also instituted the Lorenzo M. Tañada CHIMES Award for faculty.
-The De La Salle University Tañada-Diokno College of Law was named in his and "Ka Pepe" Diokno's honor on Diokno's centennial on February 26, 2022.
+The De La Salle University Tañada-Diokno School of Law was named in his and "Ka Pepe" Diokno's honor on Diokno's centennial on February 26, 2022.

+On 21 September 2021, he was honoured as Lasallian heroes against Martial Law along with Jose W. Diokno and Bishop Felix Paz Perez of Cavite.